kpucynski/action-ha-config-check/README.md

 # Home Assistant config check action

-This action check Home Assistant configuration.
+This action checks Home Assistant configuration against specified HA version.

 ## Usage

-Please refer to: https://www.home-assistant.io/docs/tools/check_config/
+Please refer to: https://www.home-assistant.io/docs/tools/check_config/ Additional parameters for `hass` can be suppied by `HASS_EXTRA_ARGS` env.
+Home Assistant version can be supplied using `ha_version` parameter (defaults to `latest`).

 ## Configuration

-Configuration must be placed in repository root or set by CONFIG_PATH env.
+It checks configuration placed in repository root.
+You can override config placement using `CONFIG_PATH` env.

 ## Secrets

-If you use secrets from outside repository, create dummy file, e.g. `secrets.yaml.tmpl` and change its name before build.
+If you use secrets in configuration which are not included in the repository, you will have to create dummy file, e.g. `secrets.yaml.tmpl` and change its name before build (check example usage).

 ## Example usage